 — An Ack frame when the received fragment is contained in an MPDU or VHT single MPDU that solicits the immediate response.
 The recipient STA shall follow the rules defined in 10.3.2.9 (Ack procedure) for generating the Ack frame and the rules defined in 25.4 (Block acknowledgement) for generating the Multi-STA BlockAck frame that contains the acknowledgement for the soliciting VHT single MPDU carried in a Trigger-based PPDU(#1793)(#2628).

-— A BlockAck frame when the received fragments, one or more fragments for each MSDU, are contained in an A-MPDU where at least one MPDU's Fragment Number field is of non-zero value(#2268) that solicits the immediate response and is sent during a BA session that was setup with an L3 FRAG ADDBA Response frame(#2268).
+— A BlockAck frame when the received fragments, one or more fragments for each MSDU, or A-MSDU are contained in an A-MPDU where at least one MPDU's Fragment Number field is of non-zero value(#2268) that solicits the immediate response and is sent during a BA session that was setup with an L3 FRAG ADDBA Response frame(#2268).
 The recipient STA shall follow the rules in 10.24.7.5 (Generation and transmission of BlockAck frames by an HT STA or DMG STA) for generating the BlockAck frame, except that the STA shall:

 • Set to 1 the LSB of the Fragment Number subfield in the Block Ack Starting Sequence Control subfield of the BlockAck frame or Multi-STA BlockAck frame that corresponds to a TID of a received fragment